paschatz/PigmentCoordination_MedShrubland/scripts/README.md

 This folder contains all R scripts used to retrieve data, process climatic and pigment information, run statistical analyses, and generate the figures included in the publication:

-**Ochoa-Hueso R., Chatzopoulos P., Casimiro-Soriguer R.
-*Pigment disorganization in Salvia rosmarinus under drought and nitrogen addition in a Mediterranean shrubland.*
+> Ochoa-Hueso R., Chatzopoulos P., Casimiro-Soriguer R. **Pigment disorganization in *Salvia rosmarinus* under drought and nitrogen addition in a Mediterranean shrubland.** *Functional Plant Biology*, in revision.
-Functional Plant Biology, in revision.**

 All paths referenced inside the scripts are relative to the repository root.